inmindos/thinking-flaws/Motivated Reasoning.md

 ### Cause

-The reason for this is that people tend to avoid unflattering/troubling information that contradicts their self image - this behavior helps in maintaining a positive self image.
+The reason for this is that people tend to avoid unflattering/troubling information that contradicts their self image - this behaviour helps in maintaining a positive self image.
 When encountering formation that goes against their currently held beliefs, they have a [[Cognitive Dissonance]] which is uncomfortable.

 ### Consequences